 Several cities in the world are identified by their magnificent skyscrapers that stand tall and proud amidst buzzing urban activity.
 Besides serving as geographical landmarks, skyscrapers are the most visible sign of a city’s economic prosperity and a token of the aspirations of its citizens such as ambition, freedom and hope.

-Here’s a roundup of 10 cities around the world that boast some of the most awe-inspiring skyscrapers.
+Here’s a roundup of 10 cities with the most jaw-dropping skyscrapers.

 Hong Kong, China